thedges/PSCommFooter/README.md

 Simple LWC demo component that provides a configurable footer for communities

+# Library Dependency

+This component utilizes the following:
+  * [U.S. Web Design System (USWDS)](https://designsystem.digital.gov/) - a design system for the federal government for public facing government websites.
+This component primary utilizes the CSS styling for the [footer component](https://designsystem.digital.gov/components/footer/)

+# Installation Instructions

 <b>Here are steps to use this component:</b>
   1. Install the component per the **Deploy to Salesforce** button below
   2. Setup users to have access to custom objects that drive the component.
 Either assign the permset **PSCommFooter** to your users  ...or... make sure users have access to following: